brunoaks/blog/_posts/2018-8-01-Webscraper.md

 ---
 layout: post
-title: Building a webscraper with Python and Beautiful Soup from scratch
+title: Building a web scraper with Python and Beautiful Soup from scratch
 ---

 The task of searching for the perfect grad school in the US is a daunting one.
 With so many different rankings and variables to consider for application, such as faculty size, tuition costs and location, one can easily spend a tremendous amount of time accessing each school's website and gathering information by hand.